arviantodwi/gh-repo-explorer/README.md

 # GitHub Repo Explorer

 A React application that allows users to search for GitHub users and view their repositories.
+App is hosted and available at https://demo.arvian.to.

 ## Key Features